tintin-007/Nuclei-Segmentation/README.md

 The division of images into test set and training set is done in two different ways.
 In first way, the test set is heterogeneous collection of images.
 Among 8 test images, 2 are of GBM, 2 are of HNSC, 2 are of LGG and, the remaining 2 are of lung.
 The remaining 24 are chosen to form the training set.
 In second way too the training set contains 24 images and the test set contains 8 images, but, the test set is homogeneous.
 It consists of only lung images, with which the model is not trained at all.
 Hence, it makes the segmentation task much more challenging for the model than the first way of division.

+**2. Image Resizing**

+The sizes of the images in the dataset are unevenly spanned from 603×603 to 495×495.
+So, all the images are resized to 500×500.

+**3. Binary Label Production**

+The labels of all training images and test images are RGB images.
+All the label images are first converted to gray images.
+Now the gray image is converted to binary image by simple thresholding.